yukijina/yukijina.github.io/_posts/2019-02-18-coding_habits_and_life_balance.markdown

 I keep practicing how to love myself.
 You are your best friend.
 When you struggle and you are unhappy, you have to be always at your side.
 You have to believe yourself rather than waiting for somebody says that.
 Without making yourself happy, you can not give happiness to others.
 It is my daily practice.

 ## Conclusion
 I always ask myself what kind of things give my life happier.
 Coding every day is already my habit.
 Hard work always pays off.
 You get what you put in.
 So you need to stick at home on coding every day?
 Probably yes for a short time - or an intensive short-term course.
-But for the long term, to keep your life balance and to keep your motivation up are important.
+But for the long term, to keep your life balance and your motivation up are important.
 I am learning self-discipline and finding who I am.
 It is important to know what makes you happy, what gives you focus and what kind of things boost your energy.
 I highly recommend to know yourself deeply if you don't know that yet.
 I am sure this kind of lifestyle will even help after I complete my course.
 Coding is fun.
 It also gives me new habits and new lifestyle in my life.